bebbo/amiga-gcc/README.md

 m68k-amigaos-gcc test.cpp -mcrt=nix13
 ```

-The include files for 1.3 can be found at `<PREFIX>/m68k-amigaos/ndk13-include` i.E. `/opt/amiga/m68k-amigaos/ndk13-include`
+The include files for 1.3 - which are picked up by the compiler if `-mcrt=nix13` is used - can be found at `<PREFIX>/m68k-amigaos/ndk13-include` i.E. `/opt/amiga/m68k-amigaos/ndk13-include`